Finland in Ukraine

 Finland’s goals in Ukraine

 Finland provides comprehensive support for Ukraine.
-Finland’s goal is to support Ukraine in bringing peace in accordance with President Zelenskyy’s Peace Formula.
-Other goals are to strengthen bilateral relations and expand cooperation, to improve the resilience of the Ukrainian society and the living conditions of its citizens, and to strengthen relations between the European Union and Ukraine.
+Finland’s goal is to support Ukraine in achieving a just and lasting peace.
+Other goals are to strengthen bilateral relations and expand cooperation, to improve the resilience of Ukrainian society and the living conditions of its citizens, and to strengthen relations between the European Union and Ukraine.

 Finland’s partners in Ukraine